Main navigation english

 Over the next five years, CPHA will:

-• Continue to build coalitions and partnerships to mobilize knowledge related to the health benefits of climate action; and
+• Continue to collaborate with other efforts to mobilize knowledge related to the health benefits of climate action; and

 • Continue to use low carbon alternatives and carbon offsets to mitigate the impact of organizational activities on the climate.